RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/02-Picking-Peaks-&-QC.md

   * ID'd and deleted 2 transitions that do not align with other transitions at designated RT.
 Transitions are:
     - Superoxide dismutase, TIVVHADVDDLGK, y4
     - Ras-related protein Rab-11B VVLVGDSGVGK, y4
-  * Documented peptides and transitions w/ poor quality over several samples and saved in my [Geoduck-DNR Analysis Repo](https://github.com/laurahspencer/Geoduck-DNR/blob/master/Analyses/2017-August_SRM-Analysis/2017-08-11-SRM-Transition-Cleanup.xlsx)
+  * Documented peptides and transitions w/ poor quality over several samples and saved as [2017-08-11-SRM-Transition-Cleanup.xlsx](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/data/SRM/2017-08-11-SRM-Transition-Cleanup.xlsx)

 #### Exported data from Skyline:
 **_Export -> Report_**, then I edited the Transition Results report with the following metrics: Protein Name, Transitions, Peptide Sequence, Fragment Ion, Peptide Retention Time, Area; I selected "Pivot Replicate Name".
 Here's a preview of the report: